mark-torres10/personal_website/_posts/machine_learning/2023-12-21-notes-linear-regression.markdown

 These are two cases where, even if technically $$X^{T}X$$ can be found (i.e., you can calculate it on pen and paper), a computer software might not be able to calculate it

 ### When can the matrix $$X^{T}X$$ be non-invertible?

+When the matrix $$X^{T}X$$ is non-invertible, it means that the coefficients derived from regression will be unstable (i.e., you run it two times and you might get vastly different coefficient values, or you perturb the input values slightly and the coefficient values change dramatically).

 There are some cases where we aren't going to be able to invert $$X^{T}X$$, which can be due to the underlying nature of the data itself.